sapegin/tamia/Readme.md

 ### Using Modules

-To add module to the project:
+To add module to the project add this to you main JavaScript module:

 ```
-$ yo tamia:module
+import 'tamia/src/modules/modulename';
 ```

-Then select module you want and it’ll be added .

 Default skin is disabled by default.
 To enable it add to project’s `index.styl`: